-Shoes
+Shoes:

-Any kind of shoe is acceptable
+• Any shoe is acceptable

-Field Trips
+Field Trips:

-- Students must be in dress code unless directed by a teacher to wear professional dress - o Professional dress is subject to teacher/administrator approval - Students not in dress code will not be permitted to attend field trips, unless otherwise noted by school staff
+- Students must be in dress code on field trips unless directed to wear professional dress by a teacher.
+Professional dress is subject to admin approval. - Students not in dress code will not be permitted to attend field trips, unless otherwise noted by school staff.